checkly/checkly-cli/README.md

 # Installation

-First, make sure you sign up for a [free Checkly account](https://app.checklyhq.com/signup).
+First, make sure you sign up for a [free Checkly account](https://app.checklyhq.com/signup) or signup via the terminal using `npx checkly login`.

 Then, the **easiest** way to get started is to install the CLI using the following command: